loehnertz/Tanglestash/README.md

 ## GUI

-**Check out my other project [tanglesta.sh](http://tanglesta.sh/) here on GitHub which implements this idea into a full-blown desktop app.**
+**Check out my other project [tanglesta.sh](http://tanglesta.sh/) here on GitHub which implements this module into a full-blown desktop app available for Windows, macOS and Linux.**

 ## Idea